 The School of Photography (TSOP) is an online learning platform run by Marc Newton, a professional photographer and certified photography instructor.

 Currently, TSOP offers seven photography courses; each consists of video tutorials, assignments, and (occasionally) quizzes, all designed to make you a better photographer, fast.
-Courses range from the beginner-friendly Complete Guide to Photography to the more advanced Portrait Retouching Course, and while TSOP is designed to appeal to photographers of all stripes, topics and examples are heavily skewed toward portrait and landscape photography.
+Courses range from the beginner-friendly Photography for Beginners to the more advanced Portrait Retouching Course, and while TSOP is designed to appeal to photographers of all stripes, topics and examples are heavily skewed toward portrait and landscape photography.

-Later on in this review, Iโll discuss the different pricing options in greater detail, but note that each TSOP course comes with two routes of access:
+Later on in this review, we’ll discuss the different pricing options in greater detail, but note that each TSOP course comes with two routes of access:

 You can either purchase the course individually, or you can purchase a TSOP membership (which provides access to all existing and future TSOP offerings).